kazuhidelee/piazza_label_predictor/README.md

 <br>```$ ./main.exe TRAIN_FILE TEST_FILE ```

 <br>```$ ./main.exe TRAIN_FILE TEST_FILE [--debug]``` (enabling the debug flag give more detailed calculated statistics)
+<br> The predicted lables will be based on the training file provided in the command line

 ## What I Learned
 - Linked Lists